EU countries approve climate measures after long talks | Headlines

 - Belgium

-The decision to introduce a 100% CO2 emissions reduction target by 2035 for new cars and vans will effectively prohibit the sale in the 27-nation bloc of new cars powered by gasoline or diesel.
+The decision to introduce a 100 percent CO2 emissions reduction target by 2035 for new cars and vans would effectively prohibit the sale in the 27-nation bloc of new cars powered by gasoline or diesel.
+Europe's leading clean transport campaign group, Transport, and Environment said the EU government's agreement was "historic'' as it "breaks the hold of the oil industry over transport.''
+"It's game over for the internal combustion engine in Europe,'' the group said.

-The EU wants to drastically reduce gas emissions from transport by 2050 and promote electric cars, but a report from the bloc's external auditor showed last year that the bloc is lacking the appropriate charging stations.
-Transport accounts for about 25% of all greenhouse gas emissions in the EU.
+Greenpeace was more skeptical, saying the 2035 deadline is too late to limit global warming to below 1.5 degrees Celsius (2.7 degrees Fahrenheit).
+The deal poses a mighty challenge for German automakers, who have long relied on sales of increasingly big, gas-guzzling vehicles for their profits.

+Following intense haggling within the three-party government, particularly between the environmentalist Greens and the pro-business Free Democrats, German officials voted in favor of the compromise overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)